fidotheprince/demo_repo/README.md

   * `git branch` shows what branch you're on
   * `git push origin main` tells git where to merge to

-* Here are some common git commands for turning a local project in a git repository
+* How to turn a local project into a git repository
   ---
   * `git init` initializes a directory as git repository
     * run command within project folder